-Students are not allowed to change their supervised practice experience schedule without prior permission from the course instructor AND preceptor.
+Students are not allowed to trade schedules/sites with each other in the on-campus program.
+Furthermore, students are not allowed to change their supervised practice experience schedule without prior permission from the course instructor and preceptor.
 Reasonable cause must be given and the request sent in email to the instructor a minimum of 2 weeks in advance of the requested schedule change.
 The course instructor and/or preceptor have the right to refuse a schedule change.
 If a schedule change is refused, the student must complete hours as scheduled.
-If the student does not abide by the schedule, disciplinary action will be taken by the Program, which may include dismissal from the Program and/or the student not receiving a verification statement.
+If the student does not abide by the schedule, disciplinary action will be taken by the Program, which will include at minimum a concern form write-up and may include dismissal from the Program and/or the student not receiving a verification statement.

-Students are responsible for their own appropriate automobile insurance (which covers them to/from supervised practice experience sites/remote student- identified practice sites) and are responsible for transportation to/from all practice experiences and meetings.
+Students are responsible for their own appropriate automobile insurance (which covers them to/from supervised practice experience sites/remote student-identified practice sites) and are responsible for transportation to/from all practice experiences and meetings.
 Students should not accept transportation from EMU faculty.
 In certain circumstances, preceptors may offer to provide transportation to students.
 It is the decision of the student whether or not to accept the offer.
 Students who do so, accept the offer at their own risk.
 The EMU Coordinated Program does not condone nor prohibit student-preceptor ride-sharing.

 Students are not required to carry student medical professional liability or general liability insurance while performing in their Supervised Practice Experiences.
-Eastern Michigan University Risk Management covers the CP students while in their SPE for both types of insurances This insurance is at no cost to the student and automatic while in the CP.
+Eastern Michigan University Legal Affairs/Risk Management covers the CP students while in their SPE for both types of insurances.
+This insurance is at no cost to the student and automatic while in the CP.
 It does not cover any outside work or volunteer work performed by the student while they are in the CP.